At Wintershall CIO, we’re committed to protecting and respecting your privacy.

 Who has access to your information?

-Neither Wintershall CIO nor the Bible Society will sell or rent your information to third parties.
-Neither Wintershall CIO nor the Bible Society will share your information with third parties for marketing purposes.
+Wintershall CIO will not sell or rent your information to third parties.
+Wintershall CIO will not share your information with third parties for marketing purposes.

 Third Party Service Providers working on our behalf: We may pass your information to our third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process donations and send you mailings).
 However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 Please be reassured that we will not release your information to third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.